Are Mason Jars Dishwasher-Safe and Are They Clean When You Buy Them

 Mason jars are also great for storing dry goods to keep them protected and fresh.
-They help you to be more organized (you can easily see what’s inside) and keep your pantry clean and tidy.
+They help you be more organized (you can easily see what’s inside) and keep your pantry clean and tidy.

 1. Are Mason Jars Clean when You Buy them, or You Must Wash them Before First Use?